Weddings, Holy Baptism,

 The Feast of the Baptism of Our Lord Jesus Christ (Early January) at the 11:00 AM Solemn Mass.

-The Easter Vigil (Saturday night before Easter Sunday) at the 7:00 PM Solemn Mass.
+The Great Vigil of Easter (Saturday night before Easter Day) at the 7:00 PM Solemn Mass.

-The Easter Vigil is the highlight of the Christian year.
+The Great Vigil of Easter is the highlight of the Christian year.
 If at all possible, you are encouraged to make this service even more special by preparing to receive baptism then.

 To begin the process toward Baptism, please complete the information request form and a priest will contact you to set up an appointment.
 Or, if you have any questions at all, please call us at 212-869-5830.